 To the Members of Jagatjit Industries Limited Report on the StandaloneFinancial Statements

-We have audited the accompanying standalone financial statements ofJagatjit Industries Limited ("the Company") which comprise the StandaloneBalance Sheet as at March 31 2020the Statement of Profit and Loss (includingOther Comprehensive Income) the Statement ofChanges in Equity and the Statement of Cash Flows for the year ended on that date andnotes to the standalone financial statements including a summary of the significant accounting policies and otherexplanatory information (hereinafter referred to as "the standalone financial statements").
+We have audited the accompanying standalone financial statements ofJagatjit Industries Limited ("the Company") which comprise the StandaloneBalance Sheet as at March 312021 the Standalone Statement of Profit and Loss (includingOther Comprehensive Income) the Standalone Cash Flow Statement and the StandaloneStatement of Changes in Equity for the year then ended and notes to the standalonefinancial statements including a summary of the significant accounting policies and otherexplanatory information (hereinafter referred to as "the standalone financialstatements").

-In our opinion and to the best of our information and according to the explanationsgiven to us except the effects of matter described in the Basis for Qualified Opinionsection of our report the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 as amended ("the Act") in themanner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India of the state of affairs of the Company as at March 31 2020its loss including other comprehensive loss changes in equity and its cash flows for theyear ended on that date.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 as amended ("the Act") in themanner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India of the state of affairs of the Company as at March312021 its income including other comprehensive income changes in equity and its cashflows for the year ended on that date.

-Basis for qualified opinion
+Basis for opinion

-We conducted our audit of the standalone financial statements in accordance with theStandards on Auditing specified under section 143(10) of the Act.
+We conducted our audit of the standalone financial statements inaccordance with the Standards on Auditing specified under section 143(10) of the Act.
 Ourresponsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the Standalone Financial Statements section of ourreport.
-We are independent ofthe Company in accordance with the Code of Ethics issued by the Institute of CharteredAccountants of India (ICAI) together with the independencerequirements that are relevant to our audit of the standalone financial statements underthe provisions of the Act andthe Rules made thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the ICAI's Code ofEthics.
-We believe that theaudit evidence we have obtained is sufficient and appropriateto provide a basis for ourqualified opinion on the standalone financial statements.
+We are independent of the Company in accordance with the Code of Ethics issued bythe Institute of Chartered Accountants of India (ICAI) together with the independencerequirements that are relevant to our audit of the standalone financial statements underthe provisions of the Act and the Rules made thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the ICAI's Code ofEthics.
+We believe that the audit evidence we have obtained is sufficient and appropriateto provide a basis for our opinion on the standalone financial statements.

 Emphasis of Matter

-(i) We draw attention to Note No. 4(vii) regarding fair value of investment properties Note No. 6(i)&(iii) regarding loan to employees & provision thereof Note No 8(iv) regarding provision foradvances to others Note No 9(ii) regarding non-moving inventories Note No 11(i) regarding unidentified bank balances written off Note 14(i) regarding amount receivablefrom group company Note No 15 regarding assets held for sale Note No 18(iv) regarding non stipulation of terms andconditions of loan Note No. 22(ii) regarding provision of service tax Note No. 23(i)&(ii)regarding provision of interest on outstanding amount of MSME suppliers and note 23(ii)regarding reconciliation of old outstanding of MSME supplier as other than MSME Note No 24(iii) regardingamount payable to ex-employee Note No.25(i) regarding advance from customers Note No 25(ii)(b) regarding adjustment of service taxpayable Note No 26(iii) regarding income from franchisee businessNote No 27(ii) regarding other income Note No. 32(i) regarding interest paid on account of full &final settlement Note No 45(iii) regarding outbreak of COVID-19 Note No 45(iii) regarding search conducted by GSTDept. at Head Office and Note No.45(iv) regarding internal audit issues.
+(i) We draw attention to Note No 2(1 )(iv) regarding going concernNote No. 4(vi) regarding fair value of investment properties Note No. 6[i]&[ii]regarding loan to employees & provision thereof Note No 8(ii) regarding provision foradvances to others Note 1 3(i) regarding amount receivable from group company Note No 15(i) regarding assets held for sale Note No 18(iv) regarding non stipulation of terms andconditions of loan Note No. 22(ii) regarding provision of service tax Note No. 23(i)regarding provision of interest on outstanding amount of MSME suppliers and note 23(ii)regarding reconciliation of old outstanding of MSME suppliers Note No 24(iii) regardingamount payable to ex-employee Note No 24(iv) regarding earlier years expenses payablepending for reconciliation Note No 26(iii) regarding income from franchisee businessNote No 27(ii) regarding other income Note No 34(ii) regarding provisions of doubtfuldebts net of reversal Note No 41 (i) regarding income from discontinued operations NoteNo 45(ii) regarding impact of COVID-19 Note No 45(iii) regarding search conducted by GSTDept. at Head Office and Note No.45(iv) regarding reversal of GST Input credit.

-(iv) The Internal Audit system of the company needs to be substantiallystrengthened in scope coverage and compliance in respect of Hamira Plant and Head Officeoperations.
-Our opinion is not modified in respect of these matters.
+(ii) The Internal Audit system of the company needs to be substantiallystrengthened in scope coverage and compliance in respect of Hamira Plant and Head Officeoperations.

 Key Audit Matters